Goutam-Mahur/anime-quote-generator/Readme.md

 This project is a simple web application that generates random anime quotes and displays the anime character's image using the Animechan and Jikan APIs.

+**Note**: The Animechan API, which is commonly used for this purpose, is temporarily down.
+Therefore, this project uses a combination of a local quotes database and the AniList API.

 ## Features

 - Generates random anime quotes